 - Resolve discrepancies in field names by synonyms and business data lineage feature to address the challenges of naming conflicts.
 Users can develop synonyms for various fields, which can further automate and accelerate the data mapping and transformation process.

-If you are needing a tool to help with this process, Zuar has you covered.
-Zuar has developed and ETL tool, Mitto, which can help with data movement, mapping, and migration.
+If you are needing a tool to help with this process, we have you covered.
+Zuar has developed Mitto, which can help with data movement, mapping, and migration.

 Are you ready to take your data to the next level?
-Schedule a demo today to learn how Zuar can help transform your data for growth
+Schedule a Mitto demo today to learn how this robust solution can help transform your data pipeline.